-Connecticut Kids Will ‘Kick Butts’ on March 20
+Connecticut Kids to ‘Kick Butts’ on March 18

 State Leaders Urged to Support Tobacco Prevention Initiatives

-In Connecticut, tobacco use claims 4,700 lives and costs $1.63 billion in health care bills each year.
-Currently, 15.9 percent of the state’s high school students smoke.
+In Connecticut, tobacco use claims 4,900 lives and costs $2.03 billion in health care bills each year.
+Currently, 13.5 percent of Connecticut’s high school students smoke.

-On Kick Butts Day, kids turn the tables on Big Tobacco with events that range from “They put WHAT in a cigarette!?” demonstrations to health fairs to rallies at state capitols.
+On Kick Butts Day, kids engage in creative events that range from small classroom activities about the harmful ingredients in cigarettes to large rallies at state capitols.

-- The Montville Youth Service Bureau in Uncasville will be sponsoring various activities to show students the dangers of smoking, including “They put WHAT in a Cigarette!?" and a scavenger hunt.
-Time: 3 PM.
+The Montville Youth Service Bureau in Uncasville will inform youth about the harmful chemicals in cigarettes and promote #NotAReplacement.
+Time: 3:30 PM.
 Location: 289 Norwich New London Turnpike, Uncasville.
-Contact: Kimberly Grant (860) 848- 7724 ext.
-112.
+Contact: Kimberly Grant (860) 848- 7724.